knaw-huc/golden-agents-htr/experiments/README.md

 # Golden Agents Experiments

 This repository holds experimental output.
-The main point of entry for the experiments is the ``Makefile``, which can generate the following targets (not exhaustive):
+The main point of entry for the experiments is the ``Makefile``, to be invoked using ``make``.
+It can generate the following targets for you (not exhaustive):

 * ``texts``
     * ``htr.txt`` - The extracted text of all HTR data